Contact-Implicit Model Predictive Control: Controlling Diverse Quadruped Motions Without Pre-Planned Contact Modes or Trajectories: Related Work

 \subsubsection{Proposed Method.}

-Our approach is based on the contact-implicit approach with DDP, employing a hard contact model to reduce the smoothing effect to the physical constraint (e.g., force at a distance) in simulation.
-The hard contact model is based on the QCQP formulation with an explicit constraint of the Signorini condition as in~\citet{raisim}, and the gradient of the contact impulse is analytically computed based on the approach in~\citet{KarenLiu}.
-To handle the challenges of exploring new contact modes, we introduce a novel smooth gradient based on the relaxed complementarity constraints: Exact simulation (no relaxation) in the forward pass and smooth gradient (with relaxation) in the backward pass, as depicted in the overview of the entire framework in Figure~\ref{figure:whole}.
+Our approach, based on contact-implicit DDP with a hard contact model, reduces the smoothing effect on physical constraints (e.g., force at a distance) in simulation.
+The hard contact model follows the QCQP formulation with an explicit Signorini condition constraint, as in~\citet{raisim}, and the contact impulse gradient is analytically computed based on the approach in~\citet{KarenLiu}.
+To handle the challenges of exploring new contact modes, we introduce a novel smooth gradient based on the relaxed complementarity constraints: Exact simulation (no relaxation) in the forward pass and smooth gradient (with relaxation) in the backward pass, as depicted in Figure~\ref{figure:whole}.
 The problem of the unstable initial roll-out in the MPC setting is addressed by leveraging Feasibility-driven Differential Dynamic Programming (FDDP)~\citep{mastalli2020crocoddyl}, which is a multiple shooting variant of DDP.
 Additionally, we incorporate extra cost terms to enhance motion reliability, mitigating issues such as scuffing motion found in~\citet{carius2019trajectory}.